 Someone over 18 who lives with you may affect how much Council Tax Reduction you get because they are expected to pay towards housing costs and Council Tax.
-Even if your non-dependent doesn't give you anything for housing costs, or you don't want to take anything, the law says that this will affect how much reduction you are eligible for.
+Even if your non-dependant doesn't give you anything for housing costs, or you don't want to take anything, the law says that this will affect how much reduction you are eligible for.
 They can be:

 - Children who have left school or college and who you no longer get Child Benefit for

 How savings, investments and property affect your benefits